On soliton (in-)stability in multi-dimensional cubic-quintic nonlinear Schr\"odinger equations: Mathematical results on orbital (in-)stability

 \subsubsection{Previous results in the 1D case}

 In the case $d=1$, it is fairly natural to generalize the nonlinearity in \eqref{eq:nls} to recover features similar to those of \eqref{eq:nls} when $d=2$ or $3$.
 More precisely, consider

 with $1<p<q$.
-In dimension one, all algebraic nonlinearities are energy-subcritical and explicit solution formulas for $\phi_\omega$ are available in some cases.
+In dimension one, all algebraic nonlinearities are energy-subcritical and explicit solution formulas for $\phi_\omega$ are available in some cases (see in particular \cite{IlievKirchev93}).
 In addition, the focusing part is $L^2$-critical for $p=4$.
 We therefore expect \eqref{eq:1d} to behave similar to \eqref{eq:nls} in $d=2$, if we choose $p=4$, and similar to \eqref{eq:nls} in $d=3$, if $p>4$.
-Indeed it is proved in \cite{Ohta95} that for $p=4$, all solitary waves are orbitally stable, while for $p>4$, some are orbitally stable (for $\omega \approx \omega_{\rm max}$, computed analogously to the value $\tfrac{3}{16}$ for \eqref{eq:nls}), and some are unstable (for $\omega \approx 0$).
+Indeed, using \cite{GSS87,IlievKirchev93}, it is proved in \cite{Ohta95} that for $p=4$, all standing waves (not necessarily ground states) are orbitally stable, while for $p>4$, some are orbitally stable (for $\omega \approx \omega_{\rm max}$, computed analogously to the value $\tfrac{3}{16}$ for \eqref{eq:nls}), and some are unstable (for $\omega \approx 0$).

 Numerical simulations have addressed the case $p>4$, see \cite{BuGr01,Grikurov95,Sulem}.
-In particular, \cite{Grikurov95} reports simulations for perturbations of unstable solitons, showing two possible dynamics: full dispersion, or convergence to another (stable) soliton.
+In particular, \cite{Grikurov95} reports simulations for perturbations of unstable action ground states, showing two possible dynamics: full dispersion, or convergence to another (stable) soliton.

 \begin{remark} In the case $d=1$ and $p>4$, the conclusion of Theorem~\ref{theo:different} remains true, using the same proof. \end{remark}